balee555/FakeNewsDetector/index.md

 ### Step 3:
 Thus it concludes that there is a negative sentiment to this statement, and outputs the following:

-[L,-.1234]
+***[L,-.1234]***

 The L denotes that the headline is biased towards the Left/Liberal side, while the -.1234 denotes the degree of bias.
 In this case it is xyz percent liberally leaning...

 Can you guess who might have published this article?

-The answer is: Huffington Post.
+The answer is: ***Huffington Post**.
 Huffington Post is a well known liberal news outlet, and the output of our program aligns with the their  historically demonstrated ideological bias, heavily left leaning.